s4/docs/source/manual/client_usage.rst

   Sending all requests...

 See the protocol in action.
-In particular, the repsonse object (pretty formatted) is::
+In particular, the response object (pretty formatted) is::

   {